 In this dialogue, nothing was done by the captain to try to establish a better relationship with the doctor, or address the issue of differing objectives and beliefs.
 The first exchange after the greetings (utterances 2-5) lowers solidarity by showing different objectives, setting up more of an antagonistic than cooperative interaction.
 The doctor tries to avoid the topic, focusing instead on his patients, rather than the captain's stated goal.
 The captain tries to argue for his proposed course of action, but only makes things worse with utterance 7.
 First, he says something the doctor doesn't believe (that the clinic is in danger), lowering his credibility.
 The doctor is able to reason though that perhaps the captain knows of a reason why it will be unsafe, and challenges by asking if he is going to cause the danger.
 In 9, the captain answers sincerely, which is a mistake on two fronts.
-First, he reveals more about his mission than
+First, he reveals more about his mission than he should to an outsider, possibly endangering it's success if word gets out to his enemies.
+Second, he shows even further divergence from the doctor's goals

 - 1 C Hello Doctor Perez.

-- 2 D Hello
+- 2 D Hello.

 - 3.1 C I have orders to move this clinic to another location.

 - 4 D You want to move the clinic?

-- 5 C Yes
+5 C Yes